ultraviolet-1986/patina/README.md

-p-session reboot    # Prompt the user to reboot their machine. p-session restart   # Prompt the user to reboot their machine. p-session shutdown  # Prompt the user to power down their machine.
+p-session reboot    # Prompt the user to reboot their machine. p-session restart   # Prompt the user to reboot their machine. p-session shutdown  # Prompt the user to power down their machine. p-session --help    # Display help for the `p-session` commands.
 ```

 ## Helper Functions